On the density of strongly minimal algebraic vector fields: Preliminaries

-{\remark Equivalently, the singularity is non-resonant if the Galois group of the linear differential equation defined by the linear part of $(X,v)$ around $x_0$ computed over the differential field $(k,0)$ is the Galois group of a ``generic autonomous'' linear differential equation of dimension $n$ that is a complex torus $\mathbb{G}_m^n$ of dimension $n$.}
+A singularity is non-resonant in our sense (as in subsection 5.1 of \cite{Pereira-JEMS}) if the Galois group of the linear differential equation defined by the linear part of $(X,v)$ around $x_0$ computed over the differential field $(k,0)$ is the Galois group of a ``generic autonomous'' linear differential equation of dimension $n$, that is, the complex torus $\mathbb{G}_m^n$.}

 \begin{proposition} Let $X$ be a smooth projective variety of dimension $n$, let $D$ be a divisor on $X$ and denote by $X_0$ the complement of the support of $D$ in $X$.